HITS-MCM/MD-IFP/README.md

 This example shows how RAMD dissociation trajectories can be analyzed using pre-generated IFP databases
 ![HSP90](/images/cluster-traj.png)

-*This plot illustrates ligand dissociation pathways in a graph representation derived from clustering ligand trajectories in IFP space and plotting them with respect to RMSD from the initial bound position.*
+*This plot illustrates ligand dissociation pathways in a graph representation derived from clustering ligand trajectories in IFP space and plotting them with respect to COM from the initial bound position.*

 ### IV. __membrane_analysis_example.ipynb__